 If you want to hire a student as an undergraduate research assistant and pay him/her using funds from a grant or other source, that's great!
 You will need to do a few things, most of which involve some leg work with the Wright State Career Center.

 - Secure funding (most often from research grants).

 - You will need to work with the Wright State Career Center to post a job.

 - Once you submit the paperwork to Career Services, they will notify you when your new position has been posted and is being advertised on the Career Service Website.
 At this time, they will also inform you how long you have to wait (normally 5 business days) before you can make an official hiring decision.

 - It is a good idea to meet any student candidates prior to your decision and discuss the work that they will be doing, your expectations, and what their expectation are.

-- Once you have made a decision, guess what?
-More paperwork, yeah.
+- Once you have made a decision, hiring forms need to be completed.